 How was the work done: Four commercial proteinases were studied for their ability to digest hydrophobin and remove its foaming potential.
 One of those enzymes was then explored for its utility as an addition to mashing with a view to lowering the gushing potential of the ensuing beer.
 What are the main findings: The four enzyme preparations (Smizyme LP-G, Thermoase PC, Bromelain and Papain) were all capable of digesting hydrophobin.
-Of these, papain was chosen to assess whether the use of such an enzyme in maching could amplicate the gushing notantial in of such an enzyme in mashing could ameliorate the gushing potential in finished beers.
-It was demonstrated that this can be achieved and without apparent detriment to the foaming potential of those beers.
+Of these, papain was chosen to assess whether the use of such an enzyme in mashing could ameliorate the gushing potential in finished beers.
+It was demonstrated that this can be achieved and without